NoriSte/redux-saga-login-react-example/README.md

 ### Differences between my code and tha example's one
-- I added a simple `fakeAuthorize` method simulate a real AJAX call
+- I added a simple `fakeAuthorize` method to simulate a real AJAX call
 - I added two actions: SAVE_TOKEN and DELETE_TOKEN
 - I move the token clearing into the `if (action.type === 'LOGOUT')` condition